 The Public Interest Disclosure Act 1998 was introduced to protect individuals making disclosures in the public interest and to allow such individuals to claim compensation for victimisation following such disclosure.

-The government believes that more should be done to encourage and protect whistleblowers and has asked for submissions from interested parties to see how the law could be strengthened to provide more protection and encouragement.
+The government believes that more should be done to encourage and protect whistleblowers and in July 2013 asked for submissions from interested parties to see how the law could be strengthened to provide more protection and encouragement.
+In June 2014 BIS published its response.
+BIS made a series of recommendations but the only legislative change that it proposed was that prescribed persons should produce an annual report on disclosures received.
+This is to be enacted via the Small Business, Enterprise and Employment Bill.
+Student nurses were also added to the list of workers protected under the legislation.